tribal2/tribal2/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## Ricardo Tribaldos
+## 🙋‍♂️ Hi!, I'm Ricardo
-###  MBA, entrepreneur, full stack web developer
+### a full stack web developer 💻, MBA 🎓 and entrepreneur 🚀 from Panama 🇵🇦

-Results-driven Full-stack Web Developer and Entrepreneur with an MBA.
+🎯 Results-driven Full-stack Web Developer and Entrepreneur with an MBA.
 Renowned for strong analytical, strategic thinking, and a meticulous  approach to work.
 Extensive experience in administrative software  development, financial processes, and business operations.
 Showcases a  profound background in sales, finance, consulting, and leading financial  initiatives that have resulted in significant revenue growth.
 Brings a  unique perspective to roles, driven by a passion for efficient and  productive workflows.
 Proven ability to work effectively with diverse  teams across multiple sectors, having represented ministries in  international settings and collaborated with global consultancies.
 Committed to community service and has actively volunteered with Rotary International, further reflecting dedication to leadership and societal  contribution.
 An asset poised to drive organizational success, uniting  technical expertise with interdisciplinary skills.

-# Work experience
+# 💼 Work experience

-## FullStack Panama (Developers Community)
+## 🌍 FullStack Panama (Developers Community)

-### Founder and Co-Administrator
+### 🧑‍🚀 Founder and Co-Administrator
-dec.
+📅 dec.
 2020 - current

-- Founded and co-manage a vibrant developer community with 110+ active members, emphasizing knowledge sharing, collaborative projects, and professional growth.
+- 🏢 Founded and co-manage a vibrant developer community with 110+ active members, emphasizing knowledge sharing, collaborative projects, and professional growth.

-- Spearhead support initiatives, facilitating member-to-member assistance and fostering a culture of mutual growth and mentorship.
+- 💡 Spearhead support initiatives, facilitating member-to-member assistance and fostering a culture of mutual growth and mentorship.

-- Regularly organize and coordinate "Xopa Mundo" online meetings, providing an informal platform for members to discuss a wide array of industry-related topics.
+- 📣 Regularly organize and coordinate "Xopa Mundo" online meetings, providing an informal platform for members to discuss a wide array of industry-related topics.

-Collaborate with other tech communities to support their activities and encourage inter-community engagement.
+- 🤝 Collaborate with other tech communities to support their activities and encourage inter-community engagement.

-- Currently coordinating a group trip to Colombia for members to attend JSConf, showcasing our community's commitment to continuous learning and international networking.
+- ✈️ Currently coordinating a group trip to Colombia for members to attend JSConf, showcasing our community's commitment to continuous learning and international networking.

-## Registro Público de Panamá
+## 📖 Registro Público de Panamá

-### Full Stack Developer
+### 🖥 Full Stack Developer
-sept.
+📅 sept.
 2014 - current

 - Independently managed the full development life cycle of several systems  and applications, encompassing requirement gathering, planning, design,  full-stack development, testing, CI/CD deployment, training, support,  and continuous improvement.
 Some highlighted projects include: